kseth-official/NOD_Game/README.md

 The game combines rhythm elements with a regular RPG, where you activate your abilities by playing a short rhythm minigame.

-Developed with Unreal Engine 5 by Flow State Interactive Inc.
+Developed with Unreal Engine 5.